Seasons of Stories and Celebrations

 Edinburgh in Autumn is majestic as the trees change their colours and draw people into parks and down to the Water of Leith to admire the leaves.
 It’s a time of reflection, and as we take out our coats and begin to think of the fireside, it is only fitting that Edinburgh is host to the International Storytelling Festival.

 The Festival is an annual celebration of traditional and contemporary live storytelling, continuing and developing the oral traditions that are as old as humanity itself.
 Scotland has a history rich in stories and folklore, from oral histories to fantastic myths and legends.
-The Festival this year will turn to the folktales of Europe, in honour of the 200-year anniversary of the publication of the Brothers Grimm Tales.
-That collection of stories sparked a new interest in folktales as readers recognised their universal humanity and art.
+The Festival this year will turn to the role of travelling storytellers.
 Today, storytelling is once again flourishing across Europe, and this festival brings the best of the Europe’s storytellers together to be heard in Scotland’s historic capital.

-The Festival will end with Hallowe’en Hosting, celebrating the night of the circle, Samhainn, Scotland’s ancient New Year festival.
+The Festival will end with Hallowe’en Hearth Fires, celebrating the night of the circle, Samhainn, Scotland’s ancient New Year festival.
 Legend tells that on this night the worlds of light and dark, life and death draw close.
-The evening’s host will be storyteller and bearer of traditions Seoras Macpherson, from Skye.
-He will lead a group of storytellers from Scotland and Europe, who together will steer audiences through the evening’s dangers, sharing with them this transition to winter.

 Luckily, winter coming definitely doesn’t mean a withdrawal into homes for the people of Edinburgh, the city famous for throwing the season’s greatest party.
 Hogmanay, the Scottish New Year celebration, is a three-day extravaganza to wish the old year well and welcome in the new.
 There are all sorts of events appropriate for every age group and interest, and it’s easy to let yourself get swept up in the revelries.